 The best way to get rid of a foot callus is with intense treatment.

 For effective callus treatment, consider a foot-peeling product such as the Hansaplast Anti Callus 2in1 Peeling, which allows for gentle skin removal.
 Following the peeling, an intensive-formula foot cream such as the Hansaplast Anti Callus 20% UREA Intensive Cream should be applied.
 To prevent new callus formation, a good care routine is absolutely indispensable.
-If your problem is dry, cracked heels, you may find this article useful.

 Good hygiene is the key to managing sweaty feet.
 A footbath with lukewarm water and soap is much better than a quick wash in the shower.
 Anyone who tends to sweat a lot should consider a footbath with herbs, such as sage.

 A freshly scented foot spray can also help especially under hot and humid weather conditions.

 There is more than one cure for sweaty feet.
 Depending on your personal needs, you can choose between different products.
 To prevent Athlete’s Foot and give your feet an extra fresh sensation all day long, a deodorant with Ocetenidine such as the Hansaplast Athlete’s Foot Protection 2 in 1 is the best choice.
 To prevent the feet from sweating in the first place, we recommend an antiperspirant such as Hansaplast Silver Active.
 It provides prolonged, safe protection against foot odour and sweat thanks to its active antibacterial complex with silver ions and aluminium salts.